kmacrow/Shellac/README.md

 ## Performance

 Actual benchmarks will be forthcoming.
 In the meantime, below is a <b>very rough sketch</b> of one of the graphs that I would <i>like</i> to be able to draw (eventually with the axes labelled!).
-Another version of this graph might show the memory usage to be the same but a much higher RPS for Shellac, if the working set were large enough.
+Another version of this graph might show the memory usage to be the same but a much higher RPS for Shellac, if the quantity of cacheable content were large enough.

 <img src="https://dl.dropboxusercontent.com/u/55111805/Shellac.png" />